smores56/dotfiles/.setup/README.md

 Make sure to run `Ctrl-B + I` in `tmux` to install all of the plugins used there, including the "gruvbox" theme.

+Also remember to install all of the provided `kakoune` plugins by running `:plug-install` in `kakoune`'s command mode.

 This repo is setup for the `fish` shell, which you can permanently switch to with:

 ```sh